EternalAbby/Dependency-Injection-Extravagant.luau/ComplexNumber/_DOCUMENTATION.md

 These are methods that can be used by the user.

 ### :clone(): ComplexNumber
-Creates a new copy of the ComplexNumber object.
+Creates a new copy of the `ComplexNumber` object.

-Returns a new ComplexNumber object that is a copy of the ComplexNumber object which called this method.
+Returns a new `ComplexNumber` object, whose components are from the `ComplexNumber` object, which called this method.

 ### :magnitude(): number
-Computes the magnitude (modulus/absolute value) of the ComplexNumber object.
+Computes the magnitude (modulus/absolute value) of the `ComplexNumber` object.

 Returns the result.

 Alternatively, you can use the `__len()` metamethod with the `#` operator for the same result.

-As of v1.0.0, there is no error handling.

 ### :argument(): number
 Computes the argument (counter-clockwise angle from the positive real axis) of the ComplexNumber object.

 Returns the result.

-As of v1.0.0, there is no error handling.

 ### :conjugate(): number
 Creates a new ComplexNumber object that is the complex conjugate to the ComplexNumber object which this method was called on.

 Returns the result.

-As of v1.0.0, there is no error handling.

 ### :polar(): (number, number)
 Computes both the magnitude, and the complex argument.

 Returns the result

-As of v1.0.0, there is no error handling.
+## Raw Methods
+These are raw methods that can be used by the user.
+These methods are similar to their metamethod counterparts, except they will modify the left-most operand.
+Operations are performed from left to right.
+All raw methods can also be used on valid `RawComplexNumber` types.

+-- TBA --

 ## Metamethods
 These are metamethods that can be used by the user.